Butlins Bognor Regis: Butlin's Holiday Camp

 At its peak, the camp saw 6,000 guests moving in every Saturday whilst the last 6,000 left the same day.
 The camp had 1,300 staff to look after the needs of the guests, including the Redcoats.
 When the camp opened, all guests were catered on either full or half board basis; however, in 1968 Butlin handed running of the company to his son Bobby Butlin, who introduced self-catering accommodation as a means to reduce labour costs.

 Butlin's Bognor was refurbished through the 1980s.
 In 1987, the camp was renamed Southcoast World following a £16.5 million spend on new and updated accommodation, the addition of a new indoor water complex and a new miniature steam railway.

 In 1998, as one of Butlin's three remaining locations, Bognor again underwent major refurbishment.
 The Southcoast World identity was dropped, and £45 million was invested in redevelopment.
 A Skyline Pavilion was added to the resort, providing a huge undercover area for year-round, weather-protected facilities.
 The Skyline Pavilion contained new shops, bars, restaurants and entertainment areas.
 The refurbishment also included further updates to the chalet accommodation, a redesign for the Redcoat uniform and the provision of a resort police constable to improve security.
 The camp was relaunched by pop star Ronan Keating in May 1999.
-At the same time, the company dropped its use of the possessive apostrophe, changing from Butlin's to Butlins; after the refurbishment, the resort was renamed as Butlins Resort Bognor Regis, as it remains.
+At the same time, the company dropped its use of the possessive apostrophe, changing from Butlin's to Butlins; after the refurbishment, the resort was renamed as Butlins Resort Bognor Regis.

 Butlins Resort Bognor Regis

-Today the resort caters for over 385,000 visitors per year with 300,000 being resident and 85,000 visiting for the day.
-The resort is one of the largest employers in the Bognor Regis area, and currently employs 850 staff each year, 35 of which make up the Redcoat team.
+As of 2011, the resort catered for over 385,000 visitors per year with 300,000 being resident and 85,000 visiting for the day, and empployed 850 staff each year, 35 of which made up the Redcoat team.
+It was one of the largest employers in the Bognor Regis area as of 2007.

 Over the years, many of the attractions have been removed.
 However the resort still retains a swimming pool and funfair.
 Today it provides a range of activities such as rock climbing, fencing, and archery.
 It also provides a wide range of entertainment, aided by the formation of strategic partnerships with popular brands, including The X Factor, Britain's Got Talent, Thomas & Friends, Brainiac: Science Abuse, Guinness World Records, Bob the Builder, Pingu and Angelina Ballerina.

-The site is now 60 acres in size, and has been at the forefront of a move towards hotel accommodation by the company.
+The site is 60 acres in size, and has been at the forefront of a move towards hotel accommodation by the company.
 Including the hotels, the camp has 4,800 beds available.